stephaniehicks/qsmooth/README.md

 (i.e. differentially expressed genes) and artificially induce differences between genes that were not differentially expressed.
 In the cases with global differences between groups of distributions between biological conditions, quantile normalization is not an appropriate normalization method.
-In these cases, we can consider a more relaxed assumption about the data, namely that the statistical distribution of each sample should be the same within biological conditions or groups (compared to the more stringent assumption of quantile normalization, which states the statistical distribution is the same across all samples).
+In these cases, we can consider **a more relaxed assumption** about the data, namely that the statistical distribution of each sample should be the same within biological conditions or groups (compared to the more stringent assumption of quantile normalization, which states the statistical distribution is the same across all samples).

+### qsmooth: a generalization of quantile normalization

 Here we introduce a generalization of quantile normalization, referred to as `smooth quantile normalization` (**qsmooth**), which is a weighted average of the two types of assumptions about the data.